DMC DeLorean: Body

 The body design of the DeLorean was a product of Giorgetto Giugiaro of Italdesign.
 To create the car, Giugiaro drew on one of his previous works, the Porsche Tapiro, a concept car from 1970.
-The body is paneled in brushed SS304 austenitic stainless steel, and except for three cars plated in 24-karat gold, all DeLoreans left the factory uncovered by paint or clearcoat.
+The body is paneled in brushed SAE 304 austenitic stainless steel, and except for three cars plated in 24-karat gold, all DeLoreans left the factory uncovered by paint or clearcoat.
 Painted DeLoreans do exist, although these were all painted after the cars were purchased from the factory.

-Small scratches in the stainless-steel body panels can be removed with a non-metallic scouring pad (since metal pads can leave iron particles embedded in the stainless steel, which can give the appearance of the stainless "rusting"), or even sandpaper.
 The stainless-steel panels are fixed to a fiberglass underbody.
-The underbody is affixed to a steel double-Y frame chassis, inspired by the Lotus Esprit platform.
-The chassis was coated with epoxy, a material that protects steel against corrosion.
+The underbody is affixed to an epoxy-coated steel backbone chassis with Y-frames at either end, derived from the Lotus Esprit platform.

 Another distinctive feature of the DeLorean is its gull-wing doors.
-The DeLorean features heavy doors supported by cryogenically preset torsion bars and nitrogen-charged struts.
-These torsion bars and struts were developed by American aircraft company Grumman Aerospace.
+The DeLorean features heavy doors supported by cryogenically-preset torsion bars and nitrogen-charged struts that were developed by Grumman Aerospace.
 The doors featured red and amber lights to mark their edges at night and small cutout windows, because full-sized windows would not be fully retractable within the short door panels.
-Although early-production cars had fitment problems due to faulty striker plates and issues with weather seals, these were tolerable because gull-wing doors allowed occupants to enter and exit the car in tight parking places as well as attracting attention from people nearby.
+Although early-production cars had fitment problems due to faulty striker plates and issues with weather seals, these were mostly tolerated because the attention-getting gull-wing doors allowed occupants to enter and exit the car in tight parking places.